1 9 9 4 – 2 0 0 6 (Australia)

 In the rural setting, the pace of life was slower than in the city, and policing was all about the community.

-Every now and then, though, the city’s influence came to town, bringing with it strangers and organised crime.
+Every now and then, though, the city’s influence came to town, bringing strangers and organised crime with it.

 Then a 2004 ‘revamp’ in response to falling ratings included a shift to darker storylines – including a bomb explosion in the police station – cast changes and a landmark live-to-air episode.

-Senior Sergeant Tom Croydon (John Wood), who featured in all 510 episodes of the show, was transformed by the trauma of the bombing and murder of his wife from a kind mentor into a vindictive villain.
+Senior Sergeant Tom Croydon (John Wood) – who ran the station with just the right blend of toughness and sensitivity and featured in all 510 episodes of the show – was transformed by the trauma of the bombing and murder of his wife from a kind mentor into a vindictive villain.